EnriqueStrange/Stork/ReadMe.md

 ### 3.1 Scope

-The project encompasses lead generation from Google Maps, automated messaging on WhatsApp, and potential integration with chatbots for advanced automation.
+Stork's scope includes a scraper module for Google Maps data extraction, a texter module for automated WhatsApp messaging, and a data cleaner module for data manipulation.

 ### 3.2 Timeline and Stakeholders

-The project timeline spans from initial planning to the current implementation stage.
-Key stakeholders include developers, data analysts, and potential end-users.
+The project commenced on January 23, 2024, with Priyanshu Kushwaha as the sole developer.
+The primary stakeholders include end-users who benefit from the streamlined lead generation and outreach processes.

 ### 3.3 Project Team

-- Priyanshu Kushwaha - Project Lead
+- Priyanshu Kushwaha - Developer and Project Lead

 ---

 ## 4. Methodology

-### 4.1 Lead Generation
+### 4.1 Scraper Module

-Doot utilizes Google Maps scraping techniques for lead extraction, ensuring accurate and up-to-date information.
+Stork employs web scraping techniques to extract business data from Google Maps, ensuring accuracy and relevancy.

-### 4.2 Message Generation
+### 4.2 Texter Module

-Natural Language Processing (NLP) models are employed to generate personalized messages, enhancing the effectiveness of client outreach.
+Automation of WhatsApp messaging is achieved through webdriver without requirement of integration with the WhatsApp API, enhancing the efficiency of client outreach.

-### 4.3 Chatbot Integration (Future Enhancement)
+### 4.3 Data Cleaner Module

-Exploration of integrating WhatsApp chatbots for advanced client interaction and further automation.
+The data cleaner module provides tools for users to manipulate and clean scraped data according to their specific needs.

 ---